 Students are regularly assessed against relevant MOE and National Curriculum frameworks.
-Both the Primary and Secondary Schools have a clear assessment policy that informs assessment practices.
-Regular assessment for learning and in-class tests provide data to assess student attainment and progress, and are utilised to adapt planning so that gaps in student knowledge and skills can be addressed.
+Each school has a clear assessment policy that informs assessment practices.
+Regular assessment for learning and in-class tests provide data to assess student attainment and progress and are utilised to adapt planning so that gaps in student knowledge and skills can be addressed.